Mu2e/kb-mcp/docs/guides/admin-api.md

 - Admin sessions are stored in-memory (sessions are lost on server restart)
 - Sessions use secure, HTTP-only cookies
-- GitHub OAuth is used for authentication
+- OAuth (GitHub or Globus) is used for authentication
-- **Admin permission required**: If `GITHUB_REQUIRED_REPO` is configured, users must have admin permissions on that repository to access the admin interface
+- **Admin permission required**:
+  - GitHub: If `GITHUB_REQUIRED_REPO` is configured, users must have admin permissions on that repository
+  - Globus: Admin checks are not yet implemented (all authenticated users have access)
 - All actions are logged for audit purposes